-- 11.1 Employees who are placed on modified duty as a result of an off-duty injury or illness must provide the State of Maryland contracted medical provider/physician with documentation of treatment(s) received and prognosis from his/her physician. - 11.2 Employees shall provide the State of Maryland contracted medical provider/physician continuing medical documentation after any follow-up appointments the employee has with their personal physician(s) regarding the illness/injury while on Modified Duty Status. - 11.3 Failure to provide the required documentation may result in termination of the employee's modified duty status.
+- 11.1 Employees who are placed on modified duty as a result of an off-duty injury or illness must provide the MDTA Police physician with documentation of treatment(s) received and prognosis from his/her physician. - 11.2 Failure to provide the required documentation may result in termination of the employee's modified duty status.